sercasti/datalaketools/README.md

 #### Create the PutS3Object node

-1. Create a PutS3 processor with this configuration:
+1. Create a PutS3 processor with this configuration on the properties tab:

 - Bucket: miniobucket
 - Credentials File: /opt/nifi/nifi-current/credentials/credentials.properties (the path as specified inside the container)